Articles > Information Technology > What is keylogging?

 Here are some of the benefits of proper keylogging:

-• Creating productivity insight — Some keylogging programs can create reports based on device user habits to help employers make decisions based on where time was spent during a day, week or month.
+- Creating productivity insight — Some of these programs can create reports based on device user habits to help employers make decisions based on where time was spent during a day, week or month.

-When used in a business environment, many employers choose to notify their employees of the keylogger so they are aware of tracking programs in place.
+When used in a business environment, many employers choose to notify their employees of using keystroke tracking so they are aware of tracking programs in place.

-How can keylogging be used in a career?
+How can keylogging knowledge be used in a career?

 You’ll likely need to obtain a degree in technology for either of these positions.
 Many aspiring cybersecurity and IT professionals pursue a degree in cybersecurity to improve skills in risk management, cloud security, systems administration and other fields.

-Whether you’re seeking to gain a basic understanding of cybersecurity and other IT skills, or you’re a working professional looking to expand your knowledge, University of Phoenix offers online course collections, certificates and degrees.
+Whether you’re seeking to gain a basic understanding of IT, or specialize in areas of cybersecurity like keyloggin, malvertising, and other cyberthreats, University of Phoenix offers online courses, certificates and degrees that include.

 ABOUT THE AUTHOR